Gabriele Pin

 Gabriele Pin (born 21 January 1962) is an Italian football coach, and a former player.
 He is currently an assistant coach at Al-Ittihad Kalba.

 Pin became a coach after a long professional career as a midfielder.
 As a player, he won the Scudetto and Intercontinental Cup with Juventus and the UEFA Cup Winners' Cup, the UEFA Cup and the UEFA Super Cup with Parma.
-As a coach he has served as assistant to Cesare Prandelli in the latter's stints as manager.

-He also be runners Up of Euro 2012 with Italy national team as assistant and be winner of UEFA Cup and winner of UEFA Super Cup at his player carrier with Parma and much times win series A with Juventus.
+As a coach he has served as assistant to Cesare Prandelli in the latter's stints as manager, earning a runners-up medal with the Italy national team at UEFA Euro 2012.
 On 6 September 2021, he joined Esteghlal coaching staff.